Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

 .. dropdown:: Step 5: Add a validator in the Desktop Wallet

    You're now ready to add a validator in the Desktop Wallet and generate validator keys.
 This process varies depending on whether you need one or more signatures before you can submit the transaction to the chain.
-See :ref:`Add a baker account in the Desktop Wallet <add-baker-mw>`.
+See :ref:`Add a validator account in the Desktop Wallet <add-baker-mw>`.

 .. dropdown:: Step 6: Configure the node with the validator keys